comtravo/comtravo.github.io/_posts/2019-01-31-what-ive-learned-from-learning-how-to-learn.md

 This approach did a great job at the beginning when I have the enthusiasm and lots of free time (I had broken my leg and stayed at home about four months).
 Now vast amount of topics I needed to learn, started to accumulated again.

-I wanted to learn quickly (and easile).
+I wanted to learn quickly (and easily).
 Helpfully, I found this four week course on [Coursera](https://www.coursera.org/learn/learning-how-to-learn) to help me become a better, more effective learner.
 I attended Learning How To Learn; this post is about what I learned (pun intended) on that course.

 ## What Is Learning

 ![](/images/2019_01_31/krang.png)

 In general, learning is what we do to increase or enhance our knowledge and gain expertise in a subject matter.
-Learning happens by gradually building up the number of bits information and the connections between them.
+Learning happens by gradually building up the number of bits of information and the connections between them.
 The "_bits of information_" are called chunks and building the connections is called chunking.

 ### Chunking